dke-lab/dgll/README.md

 - Add the names and versions of any new modules installed using pip to the `requirements.txt` file.
 - Please do not commit your changes directly to the main code base.
 Instead, issue a Pull Request to merge your changes.
 This allows us to review and discuss the changes before integrating them into the main codebase.
 - Every merge request will undergo a thorough review, ensuring code quality, proper documentation, formatting, and functionality before merging.
 Please consider this process carefully before issuing a merge request, as timely review is crucial.
+- If you encounter any issues with code owned by others, please create an issue and contact the responsible person for resolution.
+- For feature requests, please use the Discussion Board.

 ## Identification and Attribution
 - Add your name to the top of each source file you own.